Singularity of random symmetric matrices -- a combinatorial approach to improved bounds: Introduction

 \section{Introduction}

-The invertibility problem for Bernoulli matrices is one of the most outstanding problems in discrete random matrix theory.
+The invertibility problem for Bernoulli matrices is one of the most well-studied problems in discrete random matrix theory.
 Letting $A_n$ denote a random $n\times n$ matrix, whose entries are independent and identically distributed (i.i.d.)
 Bernoulli random variables which take values $\pm 1$ with probability $1/2$ each, this problem asks for the value of $c_n$, which is the probability that $A_n$ is singular.
 By considering the event that two rows or two columns of $A_n$ are equal (up to a sign), it is clear that It has been widely conjectured that this bound is, in fact, tight.
-On the other hand, perhaps surprisingly, it is non-trivial even to show that $c_n$ tends to $0$ as $n$ goes to infinity; this was accomplished in a classical work of Koml\'os in 1967 \cite{komlos1967determinant} which showed that using the classical Erd\H{o}s-Littlewood-Offord anti-concentration inequality.
-Subsequently, a breakthrough result due to Kahn, Koml\'os, and Szemer\'edi in 1995 \cite{kahn1995probability} showed that

-Improving upon an intermediate result by Tao and Vu \cite{tao2007singularity}, the current `world record' is due to Bourgain, Vu, and Wood \cite{bourgain2010singularity}.
+On the other hand, perhaps surprisingly, it is non-trivial even to show that $c_n$ tends to $0$ as $n$ goes to infinity -- this was first accomplished in 1967 by Koml\'os \cite{komlos1967determinant}, who showed using the classical Erd\H{o}s-Littlewood-Offord anti-concentration inequality that Subsequently, a breakthrough result due to Kahn, Koml\'os, and Szemer\'edi in 1995 \cite{kahn1995probability} showed that After intermediate improvements in the base of the exponent due to Tao and Vu \cite{tao2007singularity} and Bourgain, Vu, and Wood \cite{bourgain2010singularity}, this conjecture has been settled up to lower order terms recently (in fact, a few months after the appearance of the present work) in a very impressive work of Tikhomirov \cite{Tikhomirov2018}, showing that

-Another widely studied model of random matrices is that of random \emph{symmetric} matrices; apart from being important for applications, it is also very interesting from a technical perspective as it is one of the simplest models with nontrivial correlations between its entries.
+Another widely studied model of random matrices is that of random \emph{symmetric} matrices; apart from being important for applications, it is also very interesting from a technical perspective as it is one of the simplest models with nontrivial correlations between the entries of the matrix.
 Formally, let $M_n$ denote a random $n\times n$ symmetric matrix, whose upper-diagonal entries are i.i.d.
 Bernoulli random variables which take values $\pm 1$ with probability $1/2$ each, and let $q_n$ denote the probability that $M_n$ is singular.
-Despite its similarity to $c_n$, much less is known about $q_n$.
+Despite its similarity to $c_n$, much less is known about $q_n$, as we discuss below.